 - Procedures for prompt responses to offenses: CHP's Compliance program through the Beacon requires timely investigation of any reported violations and appropriate disciplinary action as referenced in the Beacon, Personnel handbook and Fraud, Waste and Abuse Awareness and Reporting Policy.

-- Fraud, Waste and Abuse detection, correction and prevention element for Compliance is reflected for CHP in the "Fraud, Waste and Abuse Awareness and Reporting Policy" found on our intranet and internet pages, as well as, in the Beacon Compliance reference.
+- Fraud, Waste and Abuse detection, correction and prevention element for Compliance is reflected for CHP in the "Fraud, Waste and Abuse Awareness and Reporting Policy" found on our intranet public website in the Beacon Compliance reference.
 This policy is a part of workforce orientation during initial on-boarding at CHP.
-This concept is also a part of initial and annual computer based Compliance training for all staff, as well as discussed with the Fraud Awareness training provided by Florida Blue Special Investigatiions Unit presentations.
-This policy is also communicated to our Network and downstream entities via various communications including remits, Network News and internet postings.
+This concept is Fraud, Waste and Abuse concepts part of initial and annual computer based training for all staffi in addition to Fraud Awareness training provided by the Florida Blue Special Investigations Unit presentations.
+This FWA policy is also communicated to our Network and downstream entities via various communications including remits, Network News and internet postings and annual attestation requests.

 This summary is not intended to be all inclusive of the entire scope of Capital Health Plan's Compliance program, but is designed to present a high level overview of the Compliance elements currently in place.